Delivery Check Phone Calls Scam: How It Works

-Watch the video below put together by a senior talking about the Delivery Break-In scam:
+Watch the video below put together by a senior talking about the fake delivery check phone calls:

 Also, be aware of the things you say on the telephone to perfect strangers.
 We often give away personal information without being cognizant to the fact that we have just done so.
 Simple caution and discretion will go a long way toward people not being victimized by scammers.

 Make your family and friends aware of the fake delivery check phone calls by sharing it on social media using the buttons provided.
 You can also officially report the scammers to the Federal Trade Commission using the link below:

 If you want to be the first to find out the most notorious scams every week, feel free to subscribe to the Scam Detector newsletter here.
 You’ll receive periodical emails and we promise not to spam.
 Last but not least, use the Comments section below to expose other scammers.

 Are you just about to make a purchase online?
 See if the website is legit with our validator: